mrT4ntr4/Shakaal/README.md

 PS: Its mandatory to include `sqlite.h`.

 Finally we can get a static executable with :
 `gcc cmd.c sqlite3.c main.c -lwsock32 -lcrypt32 -lpthread -lpsapi -static`
 Additionally we can strip out symbols with the `-s` flag in the above cmd.

 ***
-## Binder

-After you get a static executable you will have to bind the malicious payload with a regular file.

-For `bind.py` just install modules from requirements.txt.
-`pip install -r requirements.txt`

-USAGE :

-`python binder.py`

-    Enter path of regular file (Enter)

-    Enter path of malicious payload you want bind (Enter)

-Your binded exe file is ready in /dist folder

-Use sourcehack to check icon

-Send file to target :)

 ## VirusTotal Results